ismayc/ismayc.github.io/ecots2016.md

 5:00 - 6:00:  Dinner provided

-6:00 - 7:00:  eCOTS Keynote Presentation - Changing everything at once: Student-centered Learning, computerized practice exercises, evaluation of student progress, and a modern syllabus to create a completely new introductory statistics course (Andrew Gelman)
+6:00 - 7:00:  eCOTS Recorded Keynote Presentation - Changing everything at once: Student-centered Learning, computerized practice exercises, evaluation of student progress, and a modern syllabus to create a completely new introductory statistics course (Andrew Gelman)

 7:00 - : Socializing at a pub (Gigantic Brewing/others)